The twisted mean square and critical zeros of Dirichlet $L$-functions: Application to the proportion of critical zeros

-Employ \eqref{+5.21}-\eqref{+5.23} into \eqref{5.4} to separate $\Sigma(\alpha,\beta)$ to finite terms with obvious meaning.
-Each term contains a sum on $j$ and possible sums on prime variabls.
-We firstly consider these terms containing $A_i$ or $B_i$ in $\Sigma(\alpha,\beta)$ , which contains a sum on a prime variable at most.
-If the term does not contain a sum on prime variable, we estimate it directly by Lemma \ref{lemma5.3}; Otherwise, by interchanging the order of sums we can make it true that the innermost sum is on $j$ and other sums are on primes variables.
-As $j$ is square free, if the term contains two sums on prime variables, we should employ the formula
+We employ \eqref{+5.21}-\eqref{+5.23} into \eqref{5.4} to separate $\Sigma(\alpha,\beta)$ to some terms with obvious meanings.
+Each term contains a sum on the variable $j$ and at most two prime variables.
+We firstly consider the terms containing $A_i$ or $B_i$.
+If a term does not contain any prime variable in its sum, we can estimate it directly by Lemma \ref{lemma5.3}; Otherwise, by interchanging the order we can make it true that the innermost sum is on $j$ and the other is on prime variables.
+As $j$ is square free, if a term contains two prime variables in its sum, we should employ the formula